StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 kubectl logs podname -n namespace
 ```
 also note that the infos like the prefix of the pod and the namespace where It will be created and running are written in the helm chart of the application.

+**Please note** that troubleshooting can get more complicated than this, but I think these are useful commands that help to adress and identify common installation problems.

+# Conclusion
+With this post, we finish our StarlingX Application Deployment series consisting of three blog posts.
+If you are interested, check out the [blog post 1](https://www.starlingx.io/blog/starlingx-deploying-your-app-1) and the [blog post 2](https://www.starlingx.io/blog/starlingx-deploying-your-app-2/).
+If you have some suggestion or comment about the post, fell free to contact me trough my e-mail tomas.barros@encora.com

+# About StarlingX
+If you would like to learn more about the project and get involved check the [website](https://www.starlingx.io/) for more information or download the code and start to experiment with the platform.
+If you are already evaluating or using the software please fill out the [user survey](https://openinfrafoundation.formstack.com/forms/starlingx_user_survey) and help the community improve the project based on your feedback.